-- 1398.
 The gilt repo market was introduced in January 1996.
-After 1986 a limited market in stock borrowing existed in which GEMMs (and discount houses for short-dated stocks) were allowed to cover short positions by borrowing stock in the stock lending market and approved stock lenders were allowed to lend.
-However, the introduction of an entirely open trading market in gilt repo has enabled market participants to borrow or lend gilts more easily.
+After 1986, a limited market in stock borrowing existed in which GEMMs (and discount houses for short-dated stocks) were allowed to cover short positions by borrowing stock in the stock-lending market and approved stock lenders were allowed to lend.
+However, the introduction of an entirely open trading market in gilt repos has enabled market participants to borrow or lend gilts more easily.
 This has improved market liquidity and the ease with which gilt positions can be financed.
-A Bank of England survey put the size of the gilt repo market as of November 2001 at £130 billion (equivalent to one quarter of the sterling money market at that time), with an additional £48 billion of stock lending. - 1399.
-Gilt repo now accounts for the majority of Bank of England monetary policy operations and a significant proportion of the DMO's dealing to manage the Exchequer's cash flow.
-It is estimated that gilt repos now account for about half of all overnight transactions in the sterling money market.
-Conduct in the gilt repo market is guided by the Gilt Repo Code of best practice as published by the Stock Lending and Repo Committee chaired by the Bank of England (latest version August 1998). - 1400.
-The DMO has the ability to create and repo specific stocks to market-makers, or other DMO counterparty, under a special repo facility if, for example, a particular stock was in exceptionally short supply and distorting the orderly functioning of the market.
-In response to a previous consultation exercise, the DMO introduced, in June 2000, a non-discretionary standing repo facility, for the purpose of managing actual or potential dislocations in the gilt repo market.
-Any registered GEMM, or other DMO counterparty, may request the temporary creation of any non-rump stock for repo purposes.
-The DMO charges an overnight penalty rate; and the returned stock is canceled
+A Bank of England survey put the size of the gilt repo market as of November 2001 at £130 billion (equivalent to one-fourth of the pound sterling money market at that time), with an additional £48 billion of stock lending.

+Gilt repos now account for the majority of Bank of England monetary policy operations and a significant proportion of the DMO's dealing to manage the exchequer's cash flow.
+It is estimated that gilt repos now account for about half of all overnight transactions in the pound sterling money market.
+Conduct in the gilt repo market is guided by the Gilt Repo Code of Best Practice, as published by the stock lending and repo committee chaired by the Bank of England (latest version, August 1998).

+The DMO has the ability to create and repo specific stocks to market makers, or other DMO counterparty, under a special repo facility if, for example, a particular stock is in exceptionally short supply and distorting the orderly functioning of the market.
+In response to a previous consultation exercise, the DMO introduced, in June 2000, a nondiscretionary standing repo facility, for the purpose of managing actual or potential dislocations in the gilt repo market.
+Any registered GEMM, or other DMO counter-party, may request the temporary creation of any nonrump stock for repo purposes.
+The DMO charges an overnight penalty rate, and the returned stock is canceled.

-C. Recent Factors Shaping the U.K. Bond Markets
+Recent Factors Shaping the U.K. Bond Markets